BMW motorcycle dictionary, lexicon, vocabulary, idioms, terms and slang

 Patches; The cloth “patches” are sewed onto a jacket or shirt to signify a club, brand or something of note.

-Perch wedge; The small part of older BMW motorcycle handle bar controls to keep them from rotating on the handle bars.
+Perch wedge; The small part of older BMW motorcycle handlebar controls to keep them from rotating on the handlebars.
+In the photo, it is the small part with the teeth.

 Petrol (Brit) = gasoline, or just gas (Yank) = Benzine (central Europe)